madetech/handbook/guides/hiring/internal_process/screening.md

 * If you hear too many 6’s and below, screen them out, but be sure to really listen to what is being said.

 ###Getting Curious
-Unless you follow up on the [four primary questions](#four-primary-questions), you won’t get all the answers you need.
-We use a simple process called “getting curious.” and here’s how it works:
+Unless you follow up on your questions, you won’t get all the answers you need We use a simple process called “getting curious.” and here’s how it works:

 After a candidate answers one of the primary questions above, get curious about the answer by asking a follow-up question that begins with “What,” “How,” or “Tell me more.”
 Keep using this until you are clear about what the person is really saying.